-Using the Inverted Pyramid technique is perfect because it helps you present all the necessary information at the beginning of the email.
+The Inverted Pyramid technique is perfect because it helps you present all the necessary information at the beginning of the email.
 Regardless of whether you are attempting to provide original research, deliver an interview with an executive, or want to share news about a new product, you need to be concise.
 Make sure that the journalist or media outlet has all the necessary information to write a story about the company, but don’t ramble on and on about irrelevant details.

 4) Connect the story

-5) Show Authenticity
+5) Show authenticity

 As with any other relationship, your company’s connection with media outlets should be authentic and truthful.
 Any story you pitch should be mutually beneficial to both parties rather than being purely promotional for the company.
 It is worth repeating here that transparency is of utmost importance in any messaging related to your company.
 After all, a lack of transparency could damage your reputation.